Sightseeing Tour by bus, followed by Walking Tour of the Historical Centre of Valencia

-Once in the old town we will make a walking tour in order to see the following highlights in Valencia.
+Once in the old town we will make a walking tour in order to see the most important attractions in Valencia.
 We will start at the THE SERRANOS TOWER, that formed part of the ancient (Christian) city wall, and was constructed at the end of the XIV century.
 It was not torn down because it had different uses.
 It is considered to be the largest city gateway in Europe.

 It was declared world heritage monument in 1996 by UNESCO and is one of the most famous examples of Gothic civil architecture that Europe can offer.

 was integrated into the older building once known as the Royal house of Learning from the XVIII century.
 Inside you can visit the Crystal Hall, the Council or Hemicycle Hall and go out onto the balcony where you can see a beautiful view of the entire square.
 It also houses the Municipal History Museum.

 (It is open from Monday to Friday in the morning).

-CATHEDRAL (located on the site of a Roman temple, which later became a mosque, and its origin goes back to the 13th century).
+It is located on the site of a Roman temple, which later became a mosque, and its origin goes back to the 13th century.
 Also inside the cathedral you may see the Holy Grail in which it was celebrated the last Supper of Christ and the cathedral Museum.